 “A good design shows respect for your customer and you’re either respectful of their time or respectful of what it is that they desire, and so it makes it a very fundamental element to everything that you do.”– Penny Wilson, Chief Marketing Officer at Hootsuite

 Mobile Apps allow for a richer, deeper, and more personal customer experience, and puts your business on the global playground.
-It gives an upper hand to the business’ that understands that their customers don’t want to be bombarded with unsolicited messages and now desired notifications, but they do want to be kept in the loop, and this is very tricky as there is a very fine line between the two.
-Just one proactive, relevant and time-sensitive message can teleport an unsatisfied/disgruntled customer to a star-struck loyal fan, the one that will Influence all the “INFLUENCE” in their purview, about you!
+It gives an upper hand to business’ that understand that their customers don’t want to be bombarded with unsolicited messages and non desired notifications, but they do want to be kept in the loop, and this is very tricky as there is a very fine line between the two.
+Just one proactive, relevant and time sensitive message can teleport an unsatisfied / disgruntled customer to a star struck loyal fan, the one that will Influence all the “INFLUENCEE” in their purview, about you!

 Mobiles today are used to inform, entice and engage customers throughout (before, during and after) their journey, and as a channel for transactions, as well as to ask for and receive customer feedback.

 “The mobile channel is emerging as the consumers’ primary choice for all possible service activity.”– Michael Maoz, Vice President, Gartner Research

 The mobile platform allows the customers to act at the point of impulse.
 This becomes the quickest and surest way for anyone to react to any call to action today.
 As mobile has matured into one of the most important channels for consumer and retailer handshake and interactions, customers have become extremely picky about the apps they use and will quickly delete an app that doesn’t meet their needs and yield immediate value.